mdwells/ru3.us/index.md

 - [New York Minimum Auto Insurance Requirements](/state/new-york-minimum-auto-insurance)
 - [Michigan Minimum Auto Insurance Requirements](/state/michigan-minimum-auto-insurance)

-More state-specific pages will be added over time.
+Future iterations may expand these pages to explicitly reference **all three datasets** (liability, UM/UIM, PIP) in a consolidated state-level view.

 ---

-## About the Project
+## About This Project

-ru3.us is an experiment in building a **narrow, high-integrity domain** that:

-- Publishes state-level insurance data in **structured formats** (CSV, JSON, JSON-LD).
-- Documents its **sources and methodology** transparently.
+ru3.us is designed as a **reference resource**, not a commercial site.

+Key principles:

-- Keeps scope tight: auto insurance requirements in the United States.
+- **Narrow scope:** U.S. auto insurance requirements only.
+- **Structured first:** CSV and JSON at the core, human pages on top.
+- **Transparent methodology:** Clear documentation of what is known, unknown, and how updates will be handled.
+- **Conservative claims:** When the source text is silent, the datasets use `"unknown"` rather than assuming “not required.”

 This site does not provide legal or financial advice.
-Drivers should always confirm requirements with their insurer, agent, or state regulator.
+Drivers and practitioners should always confirm requirements with:

+- Insurers or agents
+- State regulators
+- Applicable statutes or legal counsel